CreateYourVPN Academy

 Backups: save and restore your users

-Throughout the course we've talked about infrastructure: servers can be recreated, routes rebuilt, masters replaced with a swap.
+Throughout the first part of the course we've talked about infrastructure: servers can be recreated, routes rebuilt, masters replaced with a swap.
 The only thing that's truly irreplaceable is your users: their accounts, limits, and the keys their apps connect with.
-The final lesson is about protecting that asset.
+This lesson is about protecting that asset.

 What exactly gets backed up